horiacristescu/romanian-diacritic-restoration/README.md

 ## What didn't work so well:

 I tried char based LSTM without word level information, but got 0.5% lower accuracy.
 I believe that the word embedding path is responsible for the model being able to learn from 99.70% upwards, because it has a lot of capacity in the word embeddings.
+Char embeddings are few and the Conv1D layers don't have that many weights, so there's less capacity there.
+On the other hand, using just word is very slow because of the word sparsity problem.

 I tried predicting only the diacritic of the center character in the example, but this gives similar accuracy with predicting the whole example at once.